manaporkun/manaporkun/README.md

 ### Hello there 👋

+Hello there 👋
-I'm a passionate software engineer with expertise in Unity and a strong interest in privacy, security, XR, science, technology, astronomy, and video games.

-Over the years, I've had the privilege of working in dynamic environments where I've improved my problem-solving, communication, and collaboration skills.
-I'm committed to delivering high-quality work and take pride in making meaningful contributions to the teams I work with.
+I’m a software engineer specializing in Unity, with interests in privacy, security, XR, science, technology, astronomy, and video games.
+Throughout my career, I’ve had the chance to work in different environments, improving my problem-solving, communication, and collaboration skills.
+I aim to deliver quality work and enjoy contributing to teams.
+I love taking on new challenges and learning, whether in AR/VR, video games, or other software projects.

-I'm always eager to take on new challenges and learn something new, whether it's developing engaging AR/VR experiences, video games or working on complex software projects.
-As someone who is constantly striving to improve, I see every opportunity as a chance to grow both personally and professionally.

 📫 How to reach me: